Subaru-PFS-GA/ga_pipeline/docs/5_reference.md

 * **--rerundir** *rerundir*: directory relative to `datadir` that contains the output files, such as `PfsSingle` of a specifc rerun.

-* **--workdir** *workdir*: directory to write the config files and auxiliary output files to for each object, basically anything other than the pfsGAObject files.
+* **--workdir** *workdir*: directory to write the config files and auxiliary output files to for each object, basically anything other than the pfsStar files.
 Log files and figures are written to the `workdir/{objId}/log` and `workdir/{objId}/fig`, respectively.

 * **--outdir** *outdir*: directory to write the output data files to.
-Directory naming follows the DRP standard of `{outdir}/pfsGAObject/{catId}/{tract}/{patch}/`
+Directory naming follows the DRP standard of `{outdir}/pfsStar/{catId}/{tract}/{patch}/`

 Note that all directory names can contain Python-style format strings that are replaced by the catId, tract, patch, objId, nVisit or pfsVisitHash.
-For example, `--outdir /datascope/subaru/user/dobos/gapipe/rerun/run16/20240709/pfsGAObject/{catid:05d}/{tract:05d}/{patch}/` will create a directory structure that contains the catId, tract, and patch values.
+For example, `--outdir /datascope/subaru/user/dobos/gapipe/rerun/run16/20240709/pfsStar/{catid:05d}/{tract:05d}/{patch}/` will create a directory structure that contains the catId, tract, and patch values.

 The object ID filters, with the exception of `--patch` can be specified as a list of single values and ranges, the latter being two numerical values separated by a hyphen.
 Any of the object ID filters can be omitted.